jmedholm/sailbuoy_dcps/README.md

-# sailbuoy_dcps
+# Sailbuoy DCPS
-Loading and correcting the DCPS data mounted on a Sailbuoy
+### Loading and correcting the DCPS data mounted on a Sailbuoy